danb0b/danb0b.github.io/_recipes/rhubarb-pie.md

 -   grated peel from one orange
 -   dash salt

-DIRECTIONS:\
+## Directions

 1.  mix sugar, flour, orange peel and salt.
 2.  combine with rhubarb.
-3.  fill a 9\" pastry lined pie pan, dot with butter and adjust top crust.
+3.  fill a 9" pastry lined pie pan, dot with butter and adjust top crust.
 4.  brush with milk, cut slits.
 5.  bake in 400 degree oven or 40 - 50 minutes.